 One specific area that the project has considered is in the field of Restorative Justice.

 AIM has run a pilot caseload in respect of RJ and HSB.
 From this a comprehensive set of RJ/HSB Best Practice Guidance has been developed and fully revised in 2017 as a result of the AIM Project being the UK partner in the EU DAPHNE Funded two year investigation into Restorative approaches to Sexual Violence (see store for details).
 Additionally a thorough Restorative Assessment framework has been developed and revised to assist restorative practitioners to judge suitability and ensure safety in cases of HSB.

 The project currently works with a wide range of local authorities in the United Kingdom sharing and promoting policies, models of working, training and consultation.
 With an ultimate aim of influencing and contributing to the development a common national response to children and young people who sexually harm.

-In addition the project has worked internationally and the AIM2 assessment model has now been translated into Dutch, Spanish, German and is used in Norway.
+In addition the project has worked internationally and the AIM2 assessment model has now been translated into Dutch, Spanish, German and is currently being rolled out nationally in Norway.